jimothy001/GrayScottPerlin/README.md

 Wb = biased weight of neighbor cell value B influence

-w = base weight of neighbor cell value A or B influence
+w = base weight of neighbor cell value A or B influence.
+Orthogonal neighbors are weighted at 0.2 and diagonal neighbors are weighted at 0.05.

 d = direction to neighbor cell from center cell where a and b values are being calculated

-k = bias vector
+k = local bias vector

 s = arbitrary bias scalar, which can be thought of as current strength